 Welcome to Startups Weekly, a fresh human-first take on this week’s startup news and trends.
 To get this in your inbox, subscribe here.

-In the rest of this newsletter, we’ll talk about multiplayer fintech and the grocery delivery world.
+In the rest of this newsletter, we’ll get into a fintech favorite, robots and software eating up headquarters.
 As always, you can support me by forwarding this newsletter to a friend or following me on Twitter or subscribing to my blog.
-As a programming note, I am out on vacation next week so expect an abbreviated Startups Weekly column, still from yours truly, but with support from Henry Pickavet, Richard Dal Porto and the rest of the team.

 Deal of the week